sf-wdi-44/html-css-review/README.md

 ![calder-mobile](https://cloud.githubusercontent.com/assets/7833470/10673045/8edabf9c-78a8-11e5-9c61-5587d2389da9.jpg)

 Many sources compare well-structured HTML to a tree.
-We can also think of it as a top-down architecture, like a [mobile](https://en.wikipedia.org/wiki/Mobile_(sculpture)).
+We can also think of it as a top-down architecture, like a mobile or a file directory system (i.e. certain elements contain other elements, which may also contain other elements).

-If you were asked to build this mobile with HTML and CSS, what classes and ids would you use?
+Semantic HTML is HTML that reinforces the semantics, or meaning, of the information in webpages, rather than merely define its presentation or look.
+Its [benefits](https://stackoverflow.com/a/1729758) include intelligent styling and context-specific rules.

 ### Check For Understanding